This page will be updated to reflect support documentation for Chromebooks and Google applications being used by the school.

 Allow all other apps to update.

-Toggle Airplane mode
+Toggle Airplane mode on for 15 seconds

 Turning on Airplane Mode and then turning it off again will reset your internet connection.

 Tap the Settings app.

 Turn Airplane Mode on (the button will turn green) and leave it on for 15 seconds.

 Turn Airplane Mode off and wait until the iPad reconnects to the internet (you will see the connected icon in the top right of your home screen).

 Test your connection by opening your browser and going to schools.nyc.gov